Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ##### `add`

-`add`  increments a user property by some numerical value.
+Increment a user property by a number with `add`.
 If the user property doesn't have a value set yet, it's initialized to `0`.

 ```js
 var identify = new amplitude.Identify().add('value1', 10);